 Engineering Management Requirements: Traditionally, engineers and managers stayed in their own lanes.
 The former solved complicated technical challenges.
 The latter tackled issues related to operational performance, administration and planning.
 That dynamic is changing as technologies such as artificial intelligence automate more processes across industries.
 Today, staying competitive in engineering requires not only technical skills but also business skills and the ability to apply both in an integrated way in operations management, product development and process optimization.
 Engineers must be comfortable forming and managing teams, using analytics to guide projects, overseeing financial management and serving as a bridge between technology talent and business stakeholders.
+All these aspects fall under the umbrella of Engineering Management, the requirements for which we shall discuss here.

 Demand for qualified engineering managers in technical organizations and product-producing companies is growing.
 If you do not feel confident you can meet that demand with your current skills and knowledge, you can advance your understanding of the management processes that guide the application of technology by pursuing an engineering management master’s degree such as Stevens Institute of Technology‘s Online Master of Engineering (M.Eng.) in Engineering Management.

 This multidisciplinary online master’s degree pathway provides a traditional management education presented in an engineering context to equip engineers, technical managers and technologically-savvy business operations professionals with the skills, tools and methodologies to manage complexity across engineering disciplines.
 Engineers enter this degree program with technical skills and emerge with the management and leadership skills to drive innovation and operational excellence within their organizations.
-This guide looks at the admission requirements students in the StevensOnline engineering management master’s program must meet and where the M.Eng.EM can take them.
+This guide looks at the engineering management requirements that students in the StevensOnline engineering management master’s program must meet and where the M.Eng.EM can take them.

 WHO ENROLLS IN A MASTER OF ENGINEERING IN ENGINEERING MANAGEMENT PROGRAM?